mayank-meragi/flow/doc/EXTENSION_CHECKLIST.md

 This document breaks down the work required to implement WebExtensions support, based on our architecture design.
 The work is grouped into phases: Proof of Concept (POC), Minimum Viable Product (MVP), and Future Work.

-## Proof of Concept (POC): Load and Display a Simple MV3 Extension
+## Proof of Concept (POC): Load and Display a Simple Extension (MV2 or MV3)

-The goal of this phase is to get a basic, non-interactive MV3 extension with a popup action to load and be displayed in the UI.
+The goal of this phase is to get a basic, non-interactive extension (either MV2 or MV3) with a popup action to load and be displayed in the UI.

 ### 1. Core Architecture & Protocols
 - [x] Create `Extension.swift` with the `Extension` protocol.